Get The Help And Results You Need After An Injury

 How Does Vocational Rehabilitation Work?

 The BWC, the MCO, and the vocational rehabilitation case manager will work together to develop the best program for the injured worker and coordinate the payment of living maintenance.
-The goal of a vocational rehabilitation program is to help the injured worker return to their former job or to teach the worker new skills that will help them secure a new job with a different employer.
+The role of a vocational rehabilitation program is to help the injured worker return to their former job or to teach the worker new skills that will help them secure a new job with a different employer.

 As vocational rehabilitation programs are designed specifically for each individual worker, there are a variety of services that may be offered.
 Some of the rehabilitation services might include, but are not limited to: